libAtoms/QUIP/Tools/quippy/doc/adaptive-qmmm-step3.rst

 Try varying the `extrapolate_steps` parameter and seeing what the effect on force errors is.
 You could also try changing the `lotf_spring_hops` and `fit_hops` parameters, which control the maximum length of the corrective springs added to the potential and the size of the fit region, respectively.

+Here is a final version of the ``run_crack_lotf.py`` script including checking of the force errors: :download:`run_crack_lotf_3.py`.

 QM region size
 ^^^^^^^^^^^^^^